mozilla/experimenter-docs/docs/getting-started/data-scientists/overview.md

 ---
-id: data-scientists-root
+id: overview
 title: Experimentation for data scientists
-slug: /data-scientists
+slug: /overview
+sidebar_position: 1
+sidebar_label: Overview
 ---

 This page describes the roles data scientists play in experimentation at Mozilla.

 Some other things you may be looking for are:

-* Documentation about using [Jetstream](jetstream/jetstream.md), Mozilla's experiment analysis tool
+* Documentation about using [Jetstream](/deep-dives/jetstream/overview), Mozilla's experiment analysis tool
 * Technical documentation about [datasets used in experimentation](https://docs.telemetry.mozilla.org/tools/experiments.html)
 * [Process documentation](https://mozilla-hub.atlassian.net/wiki/spaces/DATA/overview) for the Mozilla data science organization
   (internal link)